Quantum circuit approximations and entanglement renormalization for the Dirac field in 1+1 dimensions: Introduction

 In this paper, we follow the second route, by considering correlation functions of smeared operators.
 These operators are discretized at an appropriate scale and an ordinary quantum circuit circuit is used to prepare a state with which to compute their correlation functions.
 This means that the discreteness in our description arises not from the system itself, but in our choice of how to probe the system.

-The circuits that we derive fit in the Multi-scale Entanglement Renormalization Ansatz (MERA)~\cite{vidal2007entanglement,vidal2008mera}, a tensor network ansatz designed for systems with scale invariance that implements a kind of real-space renormalization.
+The circuits that we derive fit in the Multi-scale Entanglement Renormalization Ansatz (MERA)~\cite{vidal2007entanglement,vidal2008class}, a tensor network ansatz designed for systems with scale invariance that implements a kind of real-space renormalization.
 A MERA tensor network prepares a quantum many-body state through a series of layers, each of which consists of isometries followed by local unitary transformations.
 If we apply the circuit in reverse, the latter disentangle local degrees of freedom and the former coarse-grain the system by a factor of two.
-For a scale-invariant theory, each of these layers can be taken identical, and it has been demonstrated numerically in some paradigmatic cases that the conformal data of the limiting theory, such as the scaling dimensions and operator product expansion (OPE) coefficients, can be extracted from the scaling superoperator corresponding to a single network layer~\cite{evenbly2013quantum}.
+For a scale-invariant theory, each of these layers can be taken identical, and it has been demonstrated numerically for some paradigmatic Hamiltonians that for a variationally optimized scale-invariant MERA the conformal data of the limiting theory, such as the scaling dimensions and operator product expansion (OPE) coefficients, can be extracted from the scaling superoperator corresponding to a single network layer~\cite{evenbly2013quantum}.

 Tensor networks have to a large extent been developed as a method to efficiently simulate quantum systems on a classical computer.
 However, evaluating correlation functions for a MERA tensor network can still be very costly, with the computational cost scaling as a high power of the number of parameters.
 If one extends the MERA to a quantum circuit, it can be simulated efficiently on a quantum computer provided the complexity of each layer is not too large.
-It has been argued that the structure of entanglement renormalization may be relatively insensitive to small errors and that many models of physical interest have layers of low complexity, thus it may a useful circuit model for quantum computers to simulate quantum systems at or away from criticality~\cite{kim2017robust}.
-In this regard, our results provide additional evidence that tensor networks are a very promising application of noisy quantum computers, as we now also have the possibility to address continuum theories.
-The amount of resources required compares favorably to other approaches proposed to compute correlation functions using quantum computers (see, e.g.,~\cite{preskill2018quantum}).
+It has been argued that the structure of entanglement renormalization may be relatively insensitive to small errors and that many models of physical interest have layers of low complexity, thus it may be a useful circuit model for quantum computers to simulate quantum systems at or away from criticality~\cite{kim2017robust}.
+In this regard, our results provide additional evidence that tensor networks are a promising application of noisy quantum computers, as we now also have the possibility to address continuum theories.
+Of course, the free Dirac field in 1+1~dimensions is exactly solvable, and our analytically constructed circuits provide no computational speed-up.
+However, while the exact solution for a free theory is straightforward in momentum space, the construction of entanglement renormalization circuits is more complicated in the free setting, and closely related to wavelet theory \cite{evenbly2016entanglement,haegeman2018rigorous,witteveen2020wavelet}.